 - Production.
+Will you make, manufacture, wholesale, or dropship your products?
 How long does it take to produce your products and get them shipped to you?
 How will you handle a busy season or an unexpected spike in demand?

 - Facilities.
 Where will you and any team members work?
 Do you plan to have physical retail space?
 If yes, where?

 - Equipment.
 What tools and technology do you require to be up and running?
 This includes everything from computers to lightbulbs and everything in between.

 - Shipping and fulfillment.
 Will you be handling all the fulfillment tasks in-house, or will you use a third-party fulfillment partner?

 - Inventory.
 How much will you keep on hand, and where will it be stored?
 How will you ship it to partners if required, and how will you keep track of incoming and outgoing inventory?